gregv21v/threejs-template/README.md

 # threejs-template
-a template of webpack and three js
+A threejs template using Webpack.
+Includes a single, cube and a light in the scene.